mablanco/docker-training-projects/README.md

 6. Deploy a monitoring container that runs 'atop' in the host namespace.
 7. Deploy an Apache webserver with PHP7 support.
 8. Build the image of a Flask app to be run in a development environment.
-9. Clone and deploy a CRUD app, based on Flask and Vue.js, with Docker Compose in production (work in progress).
+9. Clone and deploy a CRUD app, based on Flask and Vue.js, with Docker Compose in production.
 10. Launch automatic tests of endpoints against the previous Flask app.
 11. Design a multi-stage image that builds and deploys a simple Golang app.